Lolitosss/data-analyst-portfolio/thelook-e-commerce-sql-analysis/README.md

 ### **Sales Trends**
 1. How have sales trended over time (monthly)?
 2. Which product categories generate the most and least revenue?
+3. Which product categories are profitable

 ### **Customer Insights**
-3. Who are the top customers by purchase volume?
+4. Who are the top customers by purchase volume?
-4. What is the average order value by customer segment?
+5. What is the average order value by customer segment?

 ## 📊 SQL Query Plan